by Maz Jadallah

 Once Clone Scores are run, we select managers with the highest scores to construct our strategies.
 For example, our AlphaClone Select Downside Hedged strategy (available in separate accounts) and our AlphaClone Hedge Fund Masters index (available as an ETF), construct their portfolios from the same 10 managers with the highest Clone Score.
 Both strategies use the same “gene pool” of managers.
 Besides the dynamic hedge employed in Select, the only difference is that it is a little more concentrated with 30 holdings while our index has 50 holdings.
 Both portfolios are equal weighted at each quarterly rebalance.

 But how often does our list of 10 managers change, what’s the persistence of managers on the list, and how have the investment styles of selected managers changed over time?
 To answer these questions and a few others, we analyzed our list of the ten highest scoring managers over the past 6 years.
-That’s 13 selection periods from Aug 2012 through the most recent manager selection period in Aug 2018.
+That’s 13 selection periods from Aug 2012 through Feb 2019.
 We summarize our findings below:

-- Number of selection periods = 13 periods over 6 years
+- Number of selection periods = 15 periods

 - Most persistent manager to appear = selected in 10 of 13 periods